redu95/mobile_application_project/README.md

 # Mobile-Application-Project

-# Project Name: Parent Teacher Communication System
+# Project Name: Sky App

 ## Description
 a brief description of our project